Start of Main Content

 If you want to understand the size and reach of a hospital, there are a few key metrics to consider: how many beds it staffs, the annual patient discharges, the number of operating rooms, and average daily census, for example.
 But just how large are these facilities in terms of physical space?

-Using data from more than 5,800 hospitals in the Definitive Healthcare HospitalView product, this Healthcare Insight reviews the average hospital facility square footage and compares results by bed size and hospital location.
+Using data from more than 5,800 hospitals in the Definitive Healthcare HospitalView product, this Healthcare Insight reviews the average hospital facility square footage and compares results by bed count and hospital location.
 The figure is aggregated from the most recent 12-month interval tracked in our database.

 Real estate and construction companies use this type of data from HospitalView to understand geographical demographics, analyze clinical trends, and target healthcare systems planning to build new facilities.